 Semantic model refresh

 The XMLA endpoint enables a wide range of scenarios for fine-grain refresh capabilities using SSMS, automation with PowerShell, Azure Automation, and Azure Functions using TOM.
 For example, you can refresh certain incremental refresh historical partitions without having to reload all historical data.

 Unlike configuring refresh in the Power BI service, refresh operations through the XMLA endpoint are not limited to 48 refreshes per day, and the scheduled refresh timeout is not imposed.

-Date, time, and status for dataset refresh operations that include a write transaction through the XMLA endpoint are recorded and shown in dataset Refresh history.
+Date, time, and status for semantic model refresh operations that include a write transaction through the XMLA endpoint are recorded and shown in semantic model Refresh history.